SeaGL/organization/meetings/2025/20250915-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- Linnea: Doing good, brain racing, have stuff to do, will have discotech answers by ax meeting on wednesday
-- Angel: Using extra half hour to work on seagl tasks!
-- sen: Feeling better after last week's ax meeting, excited, happy to be here
-- Dina: Happy to be here.
-Getting excited, it's getting close.
-- AJ: Similar vibes, both scary and exciting that we're 60 days away
-- Norm: Freaking out that it's getting closer and closer.
-Need to reserve time off from work.
-- Alfredo: Great to see you all here.
-Great to see how happy speakers are to be accepted.
-Excited for what will happen.
-- Salt: I know 60 sounds small but it's also 2 months.
-There's a lot that can happen in 2 months and I'm feeling better than in years past at 2 months.
-Part of that is all of you.
-Thank you.

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub, Vikunja)